sstelfox/stelfox.net/content/knowledge_base/linux/sshd.md

 to access.
-Conveniently enough there is a utility that makes this quick and simple, if for some reason you don't trust this utility or want to do it by hand just copy the contents of username@host.key.pub into ~/.ssh/authorized_keys on the remote host and make sure the file's permissions are set to 0400.
+Conveniently enough there is a utility that makes this quick and simple, if for some reason you don't trust this utility or want to do it by hand just copy the contents of username@host.key.pub into `~/.ssh/authorized_keys` on the remote host and make sure the file's permissions are set to 0400.

-You can use the utility by performing the following command, replacing 'remoteuser@remotehost' with a valid username and hostname for the remote host.
+You can use the utility by performing the following command, replacing `remoteuser@remotehost` with a valid username and hostname for the remote host.

 ```
 [user@localhost ~]$ ssh-copy-id -i /media/pendrive/username@host.key.pub remoteuser@remotehost